Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Adhesive Rings and Boundedness of Torsion Modules

 \section{Adhesive Rings and Boundedness of Torsion Modules}

-Let $A$ be an ring with an ideal $I$.
-We define the notion of $I$-torsion part of an $A$-module and discuss some of its trivial properties.
+Let $A$ be a ring with an ideal $I$.
+We define the notion of $I$-torsion part of an $A$-module and discuss some of its basic properties.
 Then we define the notion of (universally) adhesive and topologically (universally) adhesive rings.
-This Appendix does not prove any original results, but rather summarizes the main results from \cite{FujKato} in the form convenient for the reader.
+The main original results in this Appendix are Theorem~\ref{thm:universally-adhesive-main} and Theorem~\ref{thm:adhesive-formal-main}.
+The rest is mostly a summary of the results from \cite{FujKato} in a form convenient for the reader.